clamytoe/clamytoe.github.io/content/articles/how-to-install-mongodb-on-linux.md

 sudo systemctl restart mongod.service
 ```

-To verify that it was running, I used this command: `service mongod status`
+To verify that it was running, I used this command: `systemctl status mongod`

 ```zsh
 ● mongod.service - MongoDB Database Server